-The unified justice system of South Dakota consists of a Supreme Court, Circuit Courts, and Magistrate Courts.
+The unified justice system of SD consists of a Supreme Court, Circuit Courts, and Magistrate Courts.
 It is one of the most straightforward court systems in the United States.

 The Supreme Court is the highest court in the state and the only appellate court.
-SD Supreme Court has one Chief Justice and four Associate Justices.
+This court has one Chief Justice and four Associate Justices.
 They are appointed by the state Governor from five judicial districts.
 They first serve three-year terms and then if re-elected they serve an eight-year term.
 All the justices vote on a Chief Justice to serve as the head of the judicial system.

 Along with processing appeals, the Supreme Court has general supervisory authority over all other lower courts.
 Additionally, the Supreme Court has the power "to issue original or remedial writs and advise the Governor on issues concerning the Governor's executive powers."